maximehuotlavoie/PAS/README.md

 **Repository Contents:**

-General Files:
+General Files:< /br>
-1. README.md - General information about the repository and things to read.
+1. README.md - General information about the repository and things to read.< /br>

-Functions:
+Functions:< /br>
-1. TDT_import.m - This function imports TDT Data from Raw Data Tank Format.
+1. TDT_import.m - This function imports TDT Data from Raw Data Tank Format.< /br>

-2. TDT_preproc.m - This function does basic processing on TDT structures created in TDT_import.
+2. TDT_preproc.m - This function does basic processing on TDT structures created in TDT_import.< /br>

 Coding Conventions:
 * Each file should have a header dictating the type of code, file name, names of contributors and mm/yy of last update, purpose of the code, and feature list